-From the raping of an unconscious victim to the disturbingly light six-month sentence served to Brock Turner, there’s an Internet storm of negativity surrounding the Stanford rape case.
+From unconscious Standford rape victim to the disturbingly light six-month sentence served to Brock Turner, there’s an Internet storm of negativity surrounding the Stanford rape case.
 There’s a lot to be mad about—and rightfully so.

 A young woman was violated.
 Her perpetrator was hardly punished.
 His father is justifying his actions.
 By all counts, it seems justice wasn’t served.